istepaniuk/istepaniuk-com/dear-recruiter/index.md

 Furthermore, if you are an internal recruiter or HR person and can actually point or link to this essential information, note that there are a couple of industries and markets I rather not write software for, ever:

 * Weapon, Military & Defense
+* Most Coal, Oil & Gas
 * Financial Services
 * High Speed Trading
 * Investment Banking
-* Adult Entertainment
+* Most Adult Entertainment
-* Gambling
-* Most Coal, Oil & Gas
+* Cassinos & Gambling
-* Health Insurance
+* Most Health Insurance
 * Digital Rights Management
 * Religious Organizations